-- It helps when you're out and about and not sure if you're out of tissues or toilet paper or baking soda.
+- It helps when you're out and about.
+Not sure if you're out of tissues or toilet paper or baking soda?
+Check your list.

 - It will help you communicate with other members of your household on what is needed.